Bibliography

 chevron-rightGuide for the construction, implementation and monitoring of a transition plan by ADEMEhashtag

-This document provides methodological assistance to organisations wishing to establish transition plans.
-It focuses on transition plans covering actions to reduce direct and indirect GHG emissions related to an organisation's activities, as well as the outline of a long-term strategic vision to transform these activities towards a low-carbon model.
+This document provides methodological support to organisations wishing to set up transition plans.
+It focuses on transition plans covering actions to reduce direct and indirect GHG emissions related to an organisation’s activities, as well as on drafting a long-term strategic vision to transform these activities towards a low-carbon model.

-This Guide is aimed at organisations that have quantified their GHG emissions as part of their GHG assessment and wish to implement the associated transition plan.
+This Guide is intended for organisations that have quantified their GHG emissions as part of their GHG assessment and wish to implement the associated transition plan.

 This guide is project-management oriented, constituting an operational method recommending the steps to follow for the construction, implementation and monitoring of a transition plan.
-It is based on the analysis of reference documents on the subject, feedback from organisations and expert contributions.
-Organisations are invited to draw inspiration from this guide, selecting the elements that seem most relevant in light of their business issues, motivations and maturity level.
+It is based on the analysis of reference documents on the subject, feedback from organisations' experiences and contributions from experts.
+Organisations are invited to draw inspiration from this guide, selecting the elements that seem most relevant with regard to their business issues, motivations and their maturity level.

 For more information, you can consult: